 An important part of the jail’s mission statement is “The Boone County Jailer and Deputies strive to make the jail a community institution which is economically self sufficient and provides needed services to the Boone County Community through inmate labor.”

-Kentucky is unique in that it is the only state in the union which has an elected jailer.
+Kentucky is unique in that it is the only state in the nation which has an elected jailer.
 The jailer is an elected partisan county officer who is elected every four years.
-The present Jailer Edward Prindle began his career at the jail in 1985.
-In 1986 he was promoted to Sergeant under Russell Luck.
-In 1987 when John Schickel was elected Jailer Edward Prindle was promoted to Chief Deputy.
-He served as Chief Deputy for 14 years.